-4. On the Security page, define the group of employees who can use this menu item.
+4. On the Permissions page, define the group of identities that can use this menu item.

-NOTE: You can multi-select employees in the editor tree structure with the option Only for employees in specific roles.
-The new menu item is available in the web application to all employees that are assigned to at least one of these selected structures.
+NOTE: You can multi-select identities in the editor tree structure with the option Only for identities in specific roles.
+The new menu item is available in the web application to all identities that are assigned to at least one of these selected structures.

-NOTE: If the Employees matching a given filter condition option is selected, the usual SQL wizard for formulating a SQL query is started.
+NOTE: If the Identities matching a given filter condition option is selected, the usual SQL wizard for formulating a SQL query is started.
 In this case the query always refers to the Person table.
 Therefore, this must not be entered again.

-- 5. On the Security page, select one of the following options and click Next. - Visible to everyone
+- 5. On the Permissions page, select one of the following options and click Next. - · Visible to everyone